dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 1. From the SchoolSite Redistricting Toolbar > Assign > Start
 2. To reassign study areas from existing schools, from the Redistricting toolbar, click on the drop-down arrow below "Assign study areas to:" and select the school you wish to assign study area(s).
-In this case, select Adams ES.
+In this case, select Harding ES.
 3. Next, in the Select drop down menu choose Select by Lasso.

  ![selectLasso](selectLasso.png)